SamuelSwartzberg/flashcardifying_text_temp/inf.md

 PATH contains, well, paths, separated by colons.
 For anything in PATH we can execute it by just using its name, to execute anything else we would have to use its path.
-`⟮which⟯` takes ⟮a string⟯ and ⟮searches⟯ ⟮the PATH⟯ to see ⟮what the path of the binary of this command is.⟯ npx <name> allows execuution of a binary <name> within an npm project without having to specify a path (e.g. a local version of a build tool or sth.) npx can also be used to run a specific version of a npm binary.
+`⟮which⟯` takes ⟮a string⟯ and ⟮searches⟯ ⟮the PATH⟯ to see ⟮what the path of the binary of this command is.⟯ npx ‹name› allows execuution of a binary ‹name› within an npm project without having to specify a path (e.g. a local version of a build tool or sth.) npx can also be used to run a specific version of a npm binary.

 ####### exit status